sjkelleyjr/Deadlock/outline/writing_style_guide.md

 - **Mack**: Rebellious, embraces chaos, finds humor in the absurd
 - **Jordan**: Diplomatic, speaks corporate, negotiates the system

-### Dialogue Style
+### Dialogue Style - UPDATED FOR ESCALATING STAKES
 - Natural, authentic to corporate environments
 - Use first names in casual conversation
 - Avoid formal titles unless context requires them
-- Characters share cynical observations but don't collaborate
+- Characters start with individual survival strategies but are forced to adapt
-- Individual survival strategies, not coordinated resistance
+- Their usual approaches become more dangerous and risky over time
+- Eventually forced to work together when individual strategies fail

 ### Narrative Voice
 - Third person limited, following the three main characters